jentery/mdia200v2/portfolio.md

 Tell someone you know what you learned in this course by sharing samples of your work, demonstrating your knowledge of media, and communicating your primary interests in Media Studies.

 * *Identify someone* you know who is interested in what you're learning.
 This person cannot be me.
 They could be a friend, family member, partner, (potential) employer, UVic student or instructor, elder, (potential) collaborator . . .
 The choice is yours, as long as you compose for *one* interlocutor.
 Indeed, your response to this prompt is an interpersonal communication.
 * *Select four answers* you composed in response to prompts from Worksheets 1-4.
 You needn't select one answer from each of the four worksheets; however, your four selections should address the course's three main topics of study: communication, media, and critical approaches to media and communication.
 I recommend selecting four answers that taught you a lot about yourself *and* the course topics.
+I also recommend demonstrating a range of learning (over time, across topics, through various media).
 * *Share your work* by including samples of all four answers.
-Include the work itself and point your interlocutor to aspects of it.
+Include parts of the answers themselves and point your interlocutor to aspects of them.
 Showcase what you did and what you learned.
-Use your work to spark conversation with them.
+Use your work to spark conversation with your interlocutor.
 You might even ask them questions.
 * *Demonstrate your knowledge* of media by using terminology, techniques, and practices from MDIA 200 in ways your interlocutor would understand.
 Meet them where they are and decode things for them if need be.
 * *Communicate your primary interests* in Media Studies by selecting *one* critical approach from [Appendix A](#appendix-a) that appeals most to you.
 Explain that approach and its appeal but also convey their relevance to work you might do in the future.
 Give your interlocutor a palpable sense of how and where you could apply what you learned in MDIA 200.

 Your response to this prompt should be *synthetic*.
 Avoid lists and point form.
 Construct a narrative or theme that brings the material together in a way that would engage your interlocutor on an interpersonal, one-to-one level.
-The response should be more about you and your learning than the course itself, and it should sound like part of dialogue rather than an advertisement for MDIA.
+The response should be more about you and your learning than the course itself, and it should sound like part of a dialogue rather than an advertisement for MDIA 200.

 You needn't name or describe your interlocutor; however, I should be able to infer *who they are to you* based on how you communicate with them in response to this prompt.
 Use references and language that make that relationship clear.